giovannimanetti11/perseowiki/README.md

 ## Summary

-Perseowiki is a clean and lightweight WordPress theme developed by Giovanni Manetti, designed to provide a wiki-like experience.
-The theme does not use any boilerplate, which ensures no unused JavaScript is included.
-Additionally, it avoids using page builders for a more streamlined and efficient performance.
+Perseowiki is a clean, lightweight WordPress theme designed and developed by Giovanni Manetti.
+It is purpose-built for WikiHerbalist.com to deliver the best possible encyclopedia experience.
+This theme does not use any boilerplate, ensuring that no unnecessary JavaScript is included.
+In addition, it avoids using page builders, enhancing its streamlined performance and efficiency.

-Please note that using this theme may require a considerable amount of customization.
-While I may not always be available to provide support for the installation, feel free to contact me at giovanni[at]perseodesign.com for any questions or concerns.
+Feel free to use this theme in whole or in part, but be aware that significant customization might be necessary.
+While I may not always be available to provide installation support, don't hesitate to contact me at giovanni[at]perseodesign.com with any questions or concerns.

 Getting Started
 ---------------